nwager/kernel-docs/docs/reference/patch_acceptance_criteria.rst

 SRU cover letter
 ^^^^^^^^^^^^^^^^

-The patch must come with a *cover letter* that has both a short link to the SRU bug and a copy of the *SRU Justification* from the bug.
+The patch should come with a *cover letter* that has both a short link to the SRU bug and a copy of the *SRU Justification* from the bug.
 It can be generated using both the ``--cover-letter`` and the ``--compose`` options of the git-cherry-pick_ command.